How To: Getting Started

-You can start and stop a log at any time you like by simply clicking the red record icon to being recording a log.
+You can start and stop a log at any time you like by simply clicking the red record icon to begin recording a log.
 When you are finished creating that

 specific log, simply click the Stop icon and TunerPro will ask you where you would like to save the newly created log file.
 The logging still continues!

 When saving the log, I highly recommend saving them to the desktop for ease of locating and name it the current tune file your using.

 TunerPro also allows playback of the log with realtime viewing which makes it especially convenient since the realtime monitor is used for the

 actual playback.
 Note: By using the [ and ] keys on your keyboard above the Enter/Return key you can move the log forwards and backwards.
 Holding the shift key while

 pressing thiese keys will reduce the speed at which the log moves along at.